-In this course, students will explore the various common business applications available to run on Linux.
+In this course, students will explore the various common open source business applications.
 These include Star Office, Open Office, Evolution, Mozilla, Gimp, and many other useful, open-source programs, which are generally available free from sources on the Internet.

 CIS158 C++ Programming I